chenmilla/CSE-212-Final/3-Tree.md

 # Tree

 ## Introduction
 When I was a kid, I did not have a play station or a computer where I could play video games.
 Also, I did not have Cable T.V. so, so I used to spend most of my free time playing with my friend outdoors.
 I remember once we were pretending to have a tree house.
 As I was climbing a tree, one of its branches hit my eye, but I did not notice it until a friend told me that I had blood on my face.
 After looking at myself in a side mirror of a car, I got super scared since I did not know if I have lost my eye or how deep the injury was.
 My mom took me to the hospital where they aided me.
 I had a successful recovery and nothing serious happened to me.
 However, we are not talking about these kinds of trees.
+Instead, we are talking about Binary Trees.

+**Binary Trees**

 ![This is an image](https://github.com/chenmilla/CSE-212-Final/blob/main/images/Binary%20Tree.png)

+* Binary trees cannot link to no more than two other nodes.
+* The top node is called **root** node.
+* A node that is not associated to other node is known as **leaf** node.
+* A node that has attached nodes is a **parent** node.
+* The node attached to a parent node are **child** nodes.
+* A **subtree** are the nodes to the left and right of any parent node form a subtree.

 ## Binary Search Trees
+Also known as BST.
+A BST is a binary tree and has rules when data is put into it.
+The way data is placed is by comparing the data with the parent node.
+If new node is less than parent node, then it is put in the left.
+If the new node is greater than parent node, then is placed in the right.
+By following these rules, the data is placed in the tree sorted.

 ![This is an image](https://github.com/chenmilla/CSE-212-Final/blob/main/images/Binary%20Tree%20search.png)

 **Add Node to BST**

 ![This is an image](https://github.com/chenmilla/CSE-212-Final/blob/main/images/Add%20Node%20to%20BST.png)